ibm-cloud-docs/overview/secure-enterprise.md

 ![The diagram shows the flow that a user would take when working with projects from creating a project, editing a configuration from the catalog, validating it, approving it, deploying resources, and then getting notified of available updates](images/projects-flow.svg){: caption="Understanding the projects workflow." caption-side="bottom"}

-You can [customize and extend an {{site.data.keyword.cloud_notm}} deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-customize-from-catalog) to ensure that the architecture meets your needs.
+You can [customize and extend an IBM Cloud deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-customize-from-catalog) to ensure that the architecture meets your needs.
 Then, you can leverage private catalogs in your account to make your custom deployable architecture available for only members of your enterprise.
 After onboarding a customized deployable architecture to your private catalog, users that have access to the private catalog can then configure and deploy it from a project.

 ### Securing your software supply chain
 {: #secure-supply-chain}

-Your team can take advantage of cost-effective software delivery and proactive security practices with {{site.data.keyword.cloud_notm}} DevSecOps.
+Your team can take advantage of cost-effective software delivery and proactive security practices with IBM Cloud DevSecOps.
 The [DevSecOps Application Lifecycle Management deployable architecture](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-overview) provides a streamlined way to set up continuous integration (CI), continuous development (CD), and continuous compliance (CC) toolchains for secure and agile application development.

 By using the DevSecOps Application Lifecycle Management deployable architecture to set up the framework to manage the lifecycle of your application code, you can put security and compliance at the forefront of your development lifecycle and set your team up to implement an automated, shift-left approach to development.